Hupda people: Relationships with other indigenous groups

-The Hupd'äh maintain complex and permanent historical relationships with the Tukanoan, Desana, Tuyuka, and Tariano Indians of the Vaupés, Tiquié, and Papuri rivers.
+The Hupd'äh maintain complex and permanent historical relationships with the Tukanoan, Desana, Tuyuka, and Tariano Indigenous peoples of the Vaupés, Tiquié, and Papuri rivers.
 This peculiar inter-ethnic relationship is part of the traditions of the peoples of this region, and its preservation would likely guarantee the cultural equilibrium of the peoples of the region.
 The relationship has already been described as symbiotic, asymmetric and hierarchical, or as an employer/employee relationship.
 The Tukanoan justify their behavior through myths that tell of the origins of the tribes of the region.
 The Hupda, according to Tukanoan versions of the myths, were the last to come into world.
 Consequently, they are considered inferior, lowest on the hierarchy of intertribal relations in the Vaupés river basin and, because of this, must perform work deemed inferior, which only the lowest ranking clans in the hierarchy perform.

 Language

 The Hupd'äh call the Tukanoan "sokw’ät-d’äh," which translates as toucan.
 They also refer to the Tukanoan as "wóh", "wóh-d’äh".
 These terms are used generically, with no distinction as to which linguistic group the other person belongs to.
 The words used by the Hupda to distinguish the other social groups with which they interact are "tëghõih-d’äh" for non-Indians and agents of the national society.
 Literally it means 'the sound of the burning fire wood' and is those who come from outside, the white men, coming from the East and owning many things.
 It has been suggested that the name is derived from the sound of a firearm.
 For missionaries they use the term "páíd’äh", distinguishing them as a separate social category to the tëghõih-d’äh.

 The term "mer'ah" means "from the east" or "from below" contrasting "pör'ah," which means "from the west" or "from above" always using the river as a reference.
 These terms are also used in relation to directions of travel.
 An individual will always explain the location of individual groups in this way, without ever defining a boundary, be it linguistic or territorial, as all Hupda consider themselves brothers and part of the same Hup world.
 They may even say that others talk differently.
 It may simply be a case of different accent or a few words of the vocabulary.